 Step-by-step recipe instructions

-3. Remove vegetables and serve: Using a slotted spoon remove the vegetables from the pot.
-Add the vinegar and butter, adjust the seasoning as needed and serve the broth only.
+4. Remove vegetables: Using a slotted spoon remove the vegetables from the pot.
+Add the vinegar, butter, remaining garlic (grated), adjust the seasoning as needed and serve the broth only.

-You can reheat leftover barszcz and enjoy on its own as a nourishing hot broth served in a cup along with Christmas day leftovers (it tastes delicious the next day!).
+Leftover barszcz can be enjoyed on its own as a nourishing hot broth served in a cup (it tastes delicious with Christmas day leftovers!).

-- I do NOT recommend using ready cooked beets from the store to make traditional Polish beet soup.
+- I do NOT recommend using ready cooked beets from the store to make beet barszcz.

 - Use either 2-3 large dried porcini mushrooms or one or two quarters of a cup of water from cooking the mushrooms (used for making mushroom dumplings).